COVID: India's luxury hotels take a massive beating | DW | 07.07.2021

 "Forget about luxury hotels.
 Mid-market hospitality players are ruined, and many can't even pay their electricity bills and have decided to either shut shop or are up for sale," Geeta Mehta, a public relations executive, told DW.

-"If this trend continues, it will be a setback for national employment," he added, pointing out that the hotel sector directly and indirectly accounts for about 12.75% of all jobs in India.
+"If this trend continues, it will be a setback for national employment," Sukumar added, pointing out that the hotel sector directly and indirectly accounts for about 12.75% of all jobs in India.

 But the likelihood of such a revival in the short term remains uncertain, casting a dark shadow on the prospects of the hotel sector and employees working in it.